Wekiva Falls RV Resort Spring

 Kayak & Paddleboard Rentals

 Wekiva Falls connects to the Wekiva River.
-This is a great place for kayaking, canoeing, or paddle boarding.
-You can bring your own vessel if you choose or rent one.
+This is a great place for kayaking, canoeing, or paddleboarding.
+You can bring your own vessel if you choose, or rent one.

 Rental Prices